roylejw/AGRF-Pacbio-scripts/README.md

 To run an automated Hifiasm assembly, run the master script and select option 1.
 This will run a hifiasm assembly job with automatic QUAST and BUSCO QC.
 BUSCO is set to auto-linage assessment, through the ```auto-lineage-euk``` command.
 This automated script can handle up to 4 hifi cells at the moment, and requires either a bam, or fastq.gz input.
 The output is placed in AWS EFS storage, accessible at ```/mnt/efs/fs2/output```.

+Hifiasm is expecting 48 CPUs, so run this on an **on-demand, m5.12xlarge** instance.

   ```sh
   bash AGRF-Pacbio-scripts/master.sh

   >1
   ```

 ### <h3 align="center">Job #2 - Demultiplexing</h3>

 To run a demultiplex job, run the master script and select option 2.
 This will demultiplex your hifi data using Lima, rename it and place the output in AWS EFS storage, accessible at ```/mnt/efs/fs2/output``` as fastq files.